JakariaKhan-CSE/Google-Facebook-Sign-In-Sign-Up-using-clean-architecture-provider-state-management/README.md

 # Using Clean Architecture for design pattern and provider for state management
 # also use direct google and facebook sign in, backend firebase

+distributionUrl=https\://services.gradle.org/distributions/gradle-8.11.1-all.zip
+java 17 and firebase latest version
+This project run on macOS

 ## Getting Started

 This project is a starting point for a Flutter application.